ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 The proxy pattern also uses data separation to keep business logic and data in separate contracts.
 However, in a proxy pattern, the storage contract (called a proxy) calls the logic contract during code execution.
 This is a reverse of the data separation method, where the logic contract calls the storage contract.

-The is what happens in a proxy pattern:
+This is what happens in a proxy pattern:

 1. Users interact with the proxy contract, which stores data, but doesn't hold the business logic.